Perovskite nanocrystal: Surface chemistry

-Applications and Devices
+Potential applications

 Light-emitting Diodes

 Perovskite NCs are promising materials for the emitting layer of light-emitting diodes (LEDs) as they offer potential advantages over organic LEDs (OLEDs) such as the elimination of precious metals (Ir, Pt) and simpler syntheses.
 The first report of green electroluminescence (EL) was from MAPbBr_{3} NCs although no efficiency values were reported.
 It was later observed that MAPbBr_{3} NCs could form in a polymer matrix when the precursors for MAPbBr_{3} thin films were mixed with an aromatic polyidmide precursor.
 The authors of this study obtained green EL with an external quantum efficiency (EQE) of up to 1.2%.

-The first LEDs based on colloidal CsPbX_{3} NCs demonstrated blue, green and orange EL with sub-1% EQE.
+LEDs based on colloidal CsPbX_{3} NCs exhibit blue, green and orange EL with sub-1% EQE.
 Since then, efficiencies have reached above 8% for green LEDs (CsPbBr_{3} NCs), above 7% for red LEDs (CsPbI_{3} NCs), and above 1% for blue LEDs (CsPb(Br/Cl)3).

 Lasers

-Perovskite MAPbX_{3} thin films have been shown to be promising materials for optical gain applications such as lasers and optical amplifiers.
+Perovskite MAPbX_{3} thin films are promising materials for optical gain applications such as lasers and optical amplifiers.
 Afterwards, the lasing properties of colloidal perovskite NCs such as CsPbX_{3} nanocubes, MAPbBr_{3} nanoplatelets and FAPbX_{3} nanocubes were also demonstrated.
 Thresholds as low as 2 uJ cm^{−2} have been reported for colloidal NCs (CsPbX_{3}) and 220 nJ cm^{−2} for MAPbI_{3} nanowires.
 Interestingly, perovskite NCs show efficient optical gain properties not only under resonant excitation, but also under two-photon excitation where the excitation light falls into the transparent range of the active material.
 While the nature of optical gain in perovskites is not yet clearly understood, the dominant hypothesis is that the population inversion of excited states required for gain appears to be due to bi-excitonic states in the perovskite.